EAS Station logo EAS STATION

 • Generate complete packages with SAME bursts, attention tones, and narration

-Command Line: For automation, use: docker compose exec app python tools/generate_sample_audio.py
+Command Line: For automation, use: python tools/generate_sample_audio.py

 Required Weekly Test (RWT) broadcasts can be automatically scheduled to run on specific days and time windows.